Padmapiyush/Popcorn-Analytics/README.md

     git clone https://github.com/Padmapiyush/Popcorn-Analytics.git
     ```

-2. Open the PowerBI dashboard file ( `PopcordAnalytics.pwbx`) using PowerBI.
+2. Open the PowerBI dashboard file ( `PopcordAnalytics.pbix`) using PowerBI.

 3. Explore the visualizations and analyze the Sexy Dashboard.